WheteThunger/CustomVendingSetup/README.md

 - Returning a valid dictionary will override where the plugin retrieves/saves data
 - Returning `null` will result in the default behavior

-The dictonary should contain the following keys.
+The dictionary should contain the following keys.
 - `"GetData"` -- A method that Custom Vending Setup will call to retrieve data for this vending machine.
   - Type: `System.Func<JObject>`
 - `"SaveData"` -- A method that Custom Vending Setup will call to save data after the vending machine offers have been edited or reset.